Eric J. Magnuson: Judicial service

 On March 17, 2008, Governor Pawlenty appointed Magnuson Chief Justice of the Minnesota Supreme Court to succeed the retiring Russell A. Anderson.
 He was sworn in on June 2, 2008.

 Magnuson served on the State Canvassing Board for the United States Senate election in Minnesota, 2008.

 On March 11, 2010, Magnuson announced that he would be stepping down as chief justice on June 30, 2010, returning to the private practice of law.
 In his resignation letter to the governor, he cited "reasons personal to me and my family."

 On May 5, 2010, Magnuson authored a 4-3 decision of the Minnesota Supreme Court, ruling that Minnesota Gov. Tim Pawlenty had overstepped his authority by rescinding funding passed by the Minnesota legislature.
 Pawlenty was Magnuson's former law partner.

 Post-Supreme Court

-Magnuson became a partner at Robins, Kaplan, Miller & Ciresi, L.L.P., and teaches at Humphrey School of Public Affairs.
+Magnuson became a partner at Robins Kaplan LLP, and teaches at Humphrey School of Public Affairs.
 In 2014, the Minnesota Vikings hired Magnuson and Chris Madel to lead an independent investigation concerning the Vikings' termination of Chris Kluwe.